 Short-term Care: ER Visits

-This metric is a measure of the number of times residents are sent to the emergency room per 1,000 days of short-term care.
-Avoiding medical emergencies is one way to assess the well-being of patients during rehabilitation.
+Measures the number of emergency room visits per 1,000 days of short-term care.
+Avoiding emergency medical situations is one way to assess the well-being of patients during rehabilitation.

 Short-term Care: Facilitates Functional Improvement